 Sometimes, it can be challenging to come up with corresponding hook from the beginning.
 In this case, you may write the complete introduction after you finish the entire paper.
 This way, you will have clearer vision of which passage correlates best with the content.
 Also, to help you choose the best essay hook, ask yourself these questions:

-We will mention the most popular hooks to start an essay below for consideration.
+We will mention the most popular hooks as one of the ways to start an essay below for consideration.

 One catchy hook for essay is a quote by a well-known person or historical figure.
 A thematically chosen quotation may give the readers sense of what comes next in your writing.
 Such an approach doesn't drop piles of boring information on them right away.
 Instead, it prepares your readers and stirs up their interest to see your interpretation of the chosen words.

-Here is an example you can use for an essay in ethics:
+Here is how to quote example you can use for an essay in ethics:

 A question hook is also an excellent choice to start your essay.
 Since the response is hidden between the lines, anyone can find it out only by reading your text.
 People are curious by their nature.
 When they see questions without answers, they need to find them.
 If you appeal to this trait, starting your essay with an exciting inquiry will make your readers want to know the answer.
 And that's exactly what you need.

-Check the example of an intriguing question to start your paper with:
+Check the example of an intriguing question prepared by our essay writer to start your paper with:

 A strong statement as an opening line is also a good hook for an essay.
 It's the right choice for your argumentative or persuasive paper.
 Such an assertion should be relevant to your thesis statement, which you put as the closing sentence in an introduction.
 Both such hook and thesis work perfectly well together and show the significance of your essay.
 No matter whether the readers agree or disagree with your statement, they will still be curious about how you support it.